 Limited to 40 students per section.
 Not open to five college students.
 Fall semester: Professors Sanderson and McQuade.
 In the Fall, 20 seats will be reserved for first year students.
-Spring semester: Professors Palmquist and Cohen.
-Spring semester priority given to first-year students.2016-17: Offered in Fall 2016 and Spring 2017
+Spring semester: Professors Sanderson and Cohen.
+Spring semester priority given to first-year students.
+Only first-year students may pre-register in the Spring semester.2017-18: Offered in Fall 2017 and Spring 2018

 An introduction to and critical consideration of experimental methodology in psychology.
 Topics will include the formation of testable hypotheses, the selection and implementation of appropriate procedures, the statistical description and analysis of experimental data, and the interpretation of results.
 Articles from the experimental journals and popular literature will illustrate and interrelate these topics and provide a survey of experimental techniques and content areas.
 A one-hour weekly lab will be devoted to data analysis using statistical software.

 Requisite: PSYC 100 or consent of the instructor.
 Limited to 30 students.
 Not open to first-year students.
-Fall semester: Professor Schulkind.
-Spring semester: Professor McQuade.2016-17: Offered in Fall 2016 and Spring 2017
+Fall and spring semesters.
+Professor Schulkind.2017-18: Offered in Fall 2017 and Spring 2018

 This course is designed to explore the principles of behavioral science research and the rationale underlying various research methodologies.
 The course will take a hands-on approach to research design, data collection, and data analysis.
 Students will learn how to understand and critically evaluate original research reports, independently design and execute psychological investigations, and write scientific reports in APA format.
 Topics include the reliability and validity of measures, content analysis, correlational designs, randomized experiments and causal inference, experimental control, and ethical considerations.
 Time in class will be split between lectures, small group exercises and design of research projects, and data analysis using SPSS.